peterhinch/micropython-msgpack/README.md

         return complex(*struct.unpack(">ff", data))
 ```
 The decorator takes two args, the extension type and the type to be handled.
-A class defined with the two-arg decorator must provide the following methods:
+A class defined with the two-arg decorator must provide the following static
+methods:

  * `packb` Takes two args, an instance of the type to be serialised and a
  `dict` of pack options.
 Returns a `bytes` instance containing the serialised
  object.
 The method can optionally access `.options`.
- * `unpackb` Defined as a static method, this accepts a `bytes` instance of
+ * `unpackb` This accepts a `bytes` instance of packed data and a `dict` of
- packed data and a  `dict` of unpack options.
-Returns a new instance of the
- unpacked data type.
+ unpack options.
+Returns a new instance of the unpacked data type.

-The options comprise any keyword args supplied to `dump(s)` and `load(s)`
+The options comprise the keyword args supplied to `dump(s)` and `load(s)`
 respectively.

-Typically this packing and unpacking is done using the `struct` module, but in
+Typically packing and unpacking is done using the `struct` module, but in some
-some simple cases it may be done by `umsgpack` itself.
-For example
+simple cases it may be done by `umsgpack` itself.
+For example `mpk_set.py`:
-`mpk_set.py`:
 ```py
 @umsgpack.ext_serializable(0x51, set)
 class Set: